dhoyle/splicedocs-jekyll/pages/BestPractices/GettingStarted/Cmdline.md

 introduces <span class="AppCommand">splice&gt;</span> and some of the more common commands you'll use.

-In addition to the commands described her, you can run arbitrary SQL from the `splice>` command line.
-Simply enter the SQL directly on the command line, add a semicolon at the end, and press the Enter/Return key.
-{: .noteIcon}

 Our [Command Line Reference](cmdlineref_intro.html) contains additional information about command line syntax and commands, and includes examples of each available command.

 This topic show you the basics of working with the <span